AminaHanan246/bulk_rna_seq_prj/README.md

 Mapping reads using HISAT2
 ---------------------------
-The reads from FASTQ file are aligned to a reference genome, where the reads are matched based on sequence similarity in the reference genome.
+The raw sequence reads obtained in FASTQ format are aligned to a reference genome, where the reads are matched based on sequence similarity in the reference genome.
 This tells us which part of the gene was transcribed for the mRNA, and the number of times a read is mapped to a specific gene indicates whether the gene expression was high or low.

-### Concept behind mapping
+### Principle of Bulk RNA-seq Mapping
-To perform bulk-RNA sequence analysis,  library is created.
-The mRNA transcripts from cells are reverse transcribed into cDNA, fragmented and are attached with adapter sequences in both ends and this created the library.
-The sequencer reads the fragments and stores the sequence in FASTQ files.
-The FASTQ file consists of 4-line chunks, as shown
+To perform bulk-RNA sequence analysis,  sequencing library needs to be prepared.
+The mRNA transcripts from cells are reverse transcribed into cDNA, fragmented and are attached with specialised adapter sequences in both ends.
+The adaptor act as priming site for sequencing and include sample-specific barcodes, allowing multiple libraries to be pooled and sequenced together.
+Finally, the prepared library is loaded onto a sequencing instrument, such as an Illumina sequencer, which reads millions of fragments in parallel and outputs the results in the form of FASTQ files.
+Each FASTQ file contains both the nucleotide sequence and a corresponding quality score for every base, providing the raw input required for downstream alignment and expression analysis.
 ```bash
 zcat LNCAP_Hypoxia_S1.fastq.gz | head -4